kallaway/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 23: January 26, 2017

+**Today's Progress:** Got tweets working, stuck footer to bottom, and got second cursor flashing.

+**Thoughts:** I am in the cleanup and improve phase now.
+I will probably come back and refactor my JS as I get more experience.

+**Tutorials:** None.

+**Reading:** None.

+**Time:** 1 hour and 30 minutes as least.
+The keyboard shortcut for my pomodoro timer is the same as hard reset in chrome.
+I kept stipping the timer.

+**Link(s) to work:** [Free Code Camp Random Quote Generator](https://larrytooley.github.io/random-quote-machine/)

 ### Day 22: January 25, 2017

 **Today's Progress:** Found the answer to a tweet problem I was having on Free Code Camp.
 Almost have complete functionality.
 Also created a C64 image of Linus for the page.